Full Mouth Reconstruction

 For years, crowns have been constructed to restore the function of damaged teeth.
 Today, crowns can be created to look exactly like your natural teeth.
 Porcelain is often baked onto a durable metal shell.
 The porcelain is colored or shaded to blend in with your natural teeth.
 The damaged, natural tooth is reduced in size so the crown can cover or “cap” the damaged area without appearing too large or out of place.
 A non-removable bridge uses crowns on adjacent teeth to support an artificial replacement tooth.
 If the teeth on either side of the gap are healthy and in good condition, they can easily be used as anchors for the bridge.
 The crowns are connected to a replica of the missing tooth.
 This replacement tooth “bridges” the gap between your teeth and restores function while improving appearance.

-With over a quarter century of clinical success, Swedish and American research has proven that Brånemark System® osseointegrated implants are effective in over nintey-six percent of all patients treated.
+With over a quarter century of clinical success, Swedish and American research has proven that Brånemark System® osseointegrated implants are successful in 98 to 99% of patients over a period of 10 to 15 years of follow-up.
 Pi Dental Center is one of the leading centers for osseointegrated dental implants in the United States.

 Implants provide additional support where teeth are missing without putting forces onto remaining natural teeth.
 They may be used to support the replacement of a single missing tooth or a complete functional set for individuals who have lost many or all of their teeth.